EPMatt/awesome-ha-blueprints/CONTRIBUTING.md

 ### 1. I have an issue with a blueprint

-Please open an issue in the [Issues tab](https://github.com/EPMatt/awesome-ha-blueprints/issues) using the **Blueprint Issue** template and fill in all the requested fields in the template before submitting the issue.
+Please open an issue in the [Issues tab](https://github.com/EPMatt/awesome-ha-blueprints/issues) using the **Blueprint Bug Report** template and fill in all the requested fields in the template before submitting the issue.

 ### 2. I want to add a blueprint to the project